datsciafrica/dsa2017/_posts/2017-07-16-pre-workshop.md

 To ensure that the software is working fine on your machine and to get you up and running, download the following [jupyter notebook](./downloads/Lesson-0 Testing  Software .ipynb) and do the exercises in there.
 If you have not used jupyter notebook before, make friends with Google - a friend in need ...

+#### Troubleshooting and comments..

+Use the comment section below to (a) ask questions that are not already answered (b) help your peers by providing answers to their questions, if you can.

 {{ content }}

 {% include disqus.html %}